This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 What do I need to know about opioid withdrawal?

 Withdrawal is a response to a sudden lack of opioids in your body.
 Withdrawal happens when you suddenly decrease or stop taking an opioid you are dependent on.
 Dependence means you feel you need the opioid to function mentally or physically.
 This happens after you have used the opioid regularly for a long time.
 Withdrawal can happen with an illegal opioid such as heroin, or a prescription opioid such as oxycodone or fentanyl.

 What are the signs and symptoms of opioid withdrawal?

-Withdrawal signs and symptoms may start within 6 to 16 hours after you stop taking opioids.
-The symptoms usually last for days but some symptoms may be present for months.
+Withdrawal signs and symptoms may start within 6 to 16 hours after you stop using the opioid.
+Signs and symptoms include:

 - Chills or goosebumps